If your case is filed at either of the courts below please go to the e-filing small claims page here:

 If the Defendant files a written objection to the Petition to Attach or Ex Parte Attachment if granted, the court will schedule a hearing within 14 days to discuss the attachment.
 The hearing will likely be limited to that issue only; however you should review any notice of hearing received from the clerk's office carefully to see what is scheduled and contact the clerk's office should you have a question.

-In addition, you may find further guidance in the District Court Rules, specifically Rule 3.4.
+In addition, you may find further guidance in the Circuit Court District Division Rules, specifically Rule 3.4.
 While the process set forth in Rule 3.4 applies to "civil" cases and not to small claims, it is substantially similar.

 When a hearing is requested.

 - Gather all papers or documents that might have something to do with the case and take them to court.
-This is the only opportunity to present the case in district court.
+This is the only opportunity to present the case in district division.

 - If the claim exceeds $5,000.00 the court will schedule the case for mandatory mediation.
 This is not a hearing on the merits before a judge; HOWEVER, you should review your scheduling notice from the court carefully.
 The court may schedule the hearing before the judge on the same day as the mediation in the event that mediation is unsuccessful.